Playing for 3D Human Recovery: Experiments

 \subsection{Closing the Domain Gap with Synthetic Data}

-After obtaining good results under both image- and video-based settings on 3DPW, an in-the-wild dataset and the standard test benchmark, we extend our study to answer \textit{why is game playing data effective at all?} To this end, we also evaluate models on other (mostly) indoor benchmarks such as Human3.6M (Protocol 2) and MPI-INF-3DHP in Table \ref{tab:more_benchmarks}.
+After obtaining good results under both image- and video-based settings on 3DPW, an in-the-wild dataset and the standard test benchmark, we extend our study to answer \textit{why is game playing data effective at all?} We highlight that this investigation holds more significance to the community as it provides fundamental reasons for the use of synthetic data.
+To this end, we also evaluate models on other (mostly) indoor benchmarks such as Human3.6M (Protocol 2) and MPI-INF-3DHP in Table \ref{tab:more_benchmarks}.
 Interestingly, we notice that the performance gains on these two benchmarks are not as significant as those on 3DPW.
 Moreover, existing methods \cite{kanazawa2018end, kolotouros2019learning} commonly include in-the-wild COCO data in the training set, in addition to popular training datasets are typically collected indoors.
 We aim to explain the above-mentioned observations and practices through both qualitative and quantitative evaluations.

 In Fig. \ref{fig:domain_gap_analysis}, we visualize the feature distribution of various datasets.
 We discover that there are indeed some domain gaps between real indoor data and real outdoor data.
 Hence, models trained on real indoor data may not perform well in the wild.
 We observe that in Fig. \ref{fig:domain_gap_analysis}(a), indoor data has a significant domain shift away from in-the-wild data.
 This result implies that models trained on indoor datasets may not transfer well to in-the-wild scenes.
 In Fig.\ref{fig:domain_gap_analysis}(b), blended training achieves better results as 3DPW test data are well-covered by mixing real data or \name data.
 Specifically, even though the domain gap between \name and real datasets persists, the distribution of 3DPW data is split into two main clusters, covered by \name and real datasets separately.
-Hence, this observation may explain the effectiveness of \name: albeit synthetic, a large amount of in-the-wild data provides meaningful knowledge that is complementary to the real datasets.
+Hence, this novel observation may explain the effectiveness of \name: albeit synthetic, a large amount of in-the-wild data provides meaningful knowledge that is complementary to the real datasets.

 Moreover, we further validate the synergy between real and synthetic data through domain adaptation in Table \ref{tab:domain_adaptation}.
 We select and implement several mainstream domain adaption methods \cite{wiles2021fine}, and evaluate them on an HMR model under BT with an equal amount of real data and \name ($1\times$).
 We discover that learned data augmentation such as CycleGAN \cite{zhu2017unpaired} may not be effective, whereas domain generalization techniques (JAN \cite{long2017deep} and Ganin \etal \cite{ganin2015unsupervised}) and domain adaptive regression such as Chen \etal \cite{chen2021representation} further improves the performance.
 In Fig.\ref{fig:domain_gap_analysis}(c), domain adaptation (Ganin \etal \cite{ganin2015unsupervised}) pulls the distributions of both real and \name data together, and they jointly establish a better-learned distribution to match that of the in-the-wild 3DPW data.